History of al-Qaeda: Somalia and Yemen

 Current (December 2024) military situation in Somalia:

-Current (November 2021) military situation in Yemen:

 In Somalia, Al-Qaeda agents had been collaborating closely with its Somali wing, which was created from the al-Shabaab group.
 In February 2012, al-Shabaab officially joined Al-Qaeda, declaring loyalty in a video.
 Somali Al-Qaeda recruited children for suicide-bomber training and recruited young people to participate in militant actions against Americans.

 The percentage of attacks in the First World originating from the Afghanistan–Pakistan (AfPak) border declined starting in 2007, as Al-Qaeda shifted to Somalia and Yemen.
 While Al-Qaeda leaders were hiding in the tribal areas along the AfPak border, middle-tier leaders heightened activity in Somalia and Yemen.

 In January 2009, Al-Qaeda's division in Saudi Arabia merged with its Yemeni wing to form Al-Qaeda in the Arabian Peninsula (AQAP).
 Centered in Yemen, the group takes advantage of the country's poor economy, demography and domestic security.
 In August 2009, the group made an assassination attempt against a member of the Saudi royal family.
 President Obama asked Ali Abdullah Saleh to ensure closer cooperation with the US in the struggle against the growing activity of Al-Qaeda in Yemen, and promised to send additional aid.
 The wars in Iraq and Afghanistan drew US attention from Somalia and Yemen.
 In December 2011, US Secretary of Defense Leon Panetta said the US operations against Al-Qaeda "are now concentrating on key groups in Yemen, Somalia and North Africa."
 Al-Qaeda in the Arabian Peninsula claimed responsibility for the 2009 bombing attack on Northwest Airlines Flight 253 by Umar Farouk Abdulmutallab.
 The AQAP declared the Al-Qaeda Emirate in Yemen on March 31, 2011, after capturing most of the Abyan Governorate.

 As the Saudi-led military intervention in Yemen escalated in July 2015, fifty civilians had been killed and twenty million needed aid.
 In February 2016, Al-Qaeda forces and Saudi Arabian-led coalition forces were both seen fighting Houthi rebels in the same battle.
 In August 2018, Al Jazeera reported that "A military coalition battling Houthi rebels secured secret deals with Al-Qaeda in Yemen and recruited hundreds of the group's fighters. ...
 Key figures in the deal-making said the United States was aware of the arrangements and held off on drone attacks against the armed group, which was created by Osama bin Laden in 1988."